- Can I acquire ownership of property through delinquent taxes?

 Yes, both online and at all of our locations.
-There is a 2.15% processing fee that is added to all credit card payments.
+A convenience fee will apply for all credit and debit card payments.
 This is a fee assessed by a third -party secure processor.
 The Tax Collector's Office does not retain any of this fee.

 Yes, the postmark will be used to determine date of payment for current taxes paid during the discount period.